 Hartland History Hour

 We’re not all business!
-Join us for a topical historical discussion following our regular meeting for an in-depth look at Hartland’s history.
+Join us for a topical historical discussion following most of our regular meetings for an in-depth look at Hartland’s history.

 This informal, open presentation includes photos and information from our website and archive collection.

-Meetings are held on the 2nd Monday of each month beginning at 6:00pm.
+Meetings are held on the 2nd Monday of each month beginning at 6:00pm unless otherwise noted.

 Meetings are held at the Irving Tanning Community Center located at 62 Elm Street.

 Meetings are subject to weather conditions or other unforeseen circumstances.

 Cancellations are posted to our Facebook Page the day of the scheduled meeting.

 Our next regular meeting will be held on Monday, March 11, 2024.

 Please note the March meeting will begin at 1:00pm instead of 6:00pm.